 Understand who's responsible for what.

 It's your job to feed your baby, but it's your baby's responsibility to decide what and how much to eat.
 Children will always eat when they're hungry.
-Remember that so long as a child is growing and gaining weight -- and you are feeding them healthy options -- there's little need to worry about a baby who's a picky eater.
+As long as a child is growing and gaining weight -- and you are feeding him healthy foods -- there's little need to worry about a baby who's a picky eater.